davepinch/pinchy.cc/content/fragments/this-is-the-algorithm-of-who-i-wish-to-be.md

 ---
-title: "this is the algorithm of who i wish to be"
+title: "this is the algorithm of who I wish to be"
 type: fragment
 ---